harvester/harvester/enhancements/20240223-hugepage-support.md

-The Linux kernel has the ability to use this, and Linux kernel builds normally used in Harvester have the associated features enabled at compile time, but _use_ of the features is disabled by default so that normally only 4KiB pages are used.
+The Linux kernel has the ability to use this, and Linux kernel builds normally used in Harvester have the associated features enabled at compile time, but the default behavior may not match what is best for a specific customer workload.

-Some users and potential users of Harvester have requested the ability to turn on use of this feature.
+Some users and potential users of Harvester have requested the ability to configure the parameters for this feature.

 It has also been claimed that the Longhorn storage system could benefit from the availability of this feature.

-Given that the kernel itself has the ability to support this, it seems reasonable to provide a way for users to enable its use.
+Given that the kernel itself has the ability to support this, it seems reasonable to provide a way for users to configure its use.

 ### Linux Parameters and Features